sphinx-doc/sphinx/doc/usage/configuration.rst

    The suffix to append to source links
    (see :confval:`html_show_sourcelink`),
-   unless files they have this suffix already.
+   unless they have this suffix already.

    .. versionadded:: 1.5